Gardner's 3-run, 2-out HR in 9th lifts Yanks over Cubs 3-2

 AP Photo/Nam Y. Huh

+“I was fired up, man,” Gardner said.
+“I’m usually pretty even keeled, but I was excited.
+We were kind of slow all game, and they’re winning 2-0 up to last strike in the ninth inning.
+It feels good to come through in a situation like that.”

-Home runs by Kris Bryant in the first and Kyle Schwarber in the sixth off Michael Pineda staked the Cubs to a 2-0 lead on a 45-degree afternoon with the wind blowing in.
+Home runs by Kris Bryant in the first and Kyle Schwarber in the sixth off Michael Pineda gave the Cubs that 2-0 lead on a 45-degree afternoon with the wind blowing in.

 Chase Headley singled with one out in the ninth off Rondon (0-1), pitching after Wade Davis appeared in the previous three games.
-Jacoby Ellsbury, in his first appearance since injuring an elbow Monday, pinch hit with two outs and walked after a 2-1 pitch at the knees was called a ball by umpire Ryan Blakney.
+Ellsbury, in his first appearance since injuring an elbow Monday, pinch hit with two outs and walked.

-Gardner fouled off a pair of 1-2 fastballs, took a ball and on his seventh pitch of the at-bat – the 29th to Gardner in the game – he hit his fifth home run of the season, all in the last six games.
+Gardner fouled off a pair of 1-2 fastballs, took a ball and on his seventh pitch of the at-bat hit his fifth home run of the season , all in the last six games.

-Gardner and Rondon were among the few players wearing short-sleeve undershirts on an afternoon some wore ski caps during batting practice, and the contrast could not have been greater.
-Gardner pumped his left arm running the bases, and Rondon put both hands on his head.
+“He was drooling coming around the bases,” Headley said.
+“When he got in the dugout, he was drooling.”

+The Cubs threw 29 pitches to Gardner in his five plate appearances.
+The homer came on a low, inside offering when Cubs catcher Willson Contreras was set up on the outer part of the plate.

 Aroldis Chapman, who received his World Series ring from the Cubs before the game, had to pitch out of trouble in the bottom half.
 Addison Russell reached second when Headley allowed his leadoff grounder to bounce past him and down the left-field line for an error.